-When you think of your health you might think you are in pretty good shape, and you may well be but have you thought about your lifestyle and how it may be impacting your health?
-It may not be obvious but some of the decisions you make on a day-to-day basis can have long-term effects on your health and well-being.
+When you think about your health, you might think you are in pretty good shape, and you may well be.
+However, have you considered how your lifestyle may be affecting your well-being?
+It may not be obvious, but some of the decisions you make on a day-to-day basis can have long-term effects on your health and well-being.
+Small habits, both good and bad, tend to compound over time, either building a foundation for vitality or paving the way for chronic health issues.
+Even choices that seem harmless in the moment can quietly influence your energy, mood, and resilience in the years to come.
 Read on to learn some lifestyle factors that impact your health.

 Your Body’s State